AvocadoCoin Self Reported Market Capitalization Achieves $5.67 Billion (AVDO)

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.

-AvocadoCoin’s genesis date was August 1st, 2019.
+AvocadoCoin was first traded on August 1st, 2019.
 AvocadoCoin’s total supply is 21,000,000 tokens.
+The official website for AvocadoCoin is www.avocadocoin.com.
 AvocadoCoin’s official Twitter account is @avocadocoin and its Facebook page is accessible here.
-The official website for AvocadoCoin is www.avocadocoin.com.

 Buying and Selling AvocadoCoin

-It is usually not currently possible to purchase alternative cryptocurrencies such as AvocadoCoin directly using US dollars.
-Investors seeking to acquire AvocadoCoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase AvocadoCoin using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as AvocadoCoin directly using U.S. dollars.
+Investors seeking to acquire AvocadoCoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase AvocadoCoin using one of the aforementioned exchanges.

 Receive News & Updates for AvocadoCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AvocadoCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.